Siege of Katsurayama: Background

 Before the 1550s, Shinano Province had acted as buffer between the powerful Takeda and Uesugi clans whose strongholds were located to its south (Kai Province) and north (Echigo Province) respectively.
 In 1542, however, Takeda Shingen launched a campaign to conquer Shinano, and by 1550 he controlled most of the province's south and center and also directly threatened the Uesugi in Echigo.
 Uesugi Kenshin consequently advanced into Shinano in order to halt Takeda Shingen's expansionism, resulting in a military conflict between the two that lasted years.
-The initial confrontations between the rival daimyōs in 1553–1555 on the Kawanakajima plain in Shinano were inconclusive, however, so that Takeda Shingen decided to focus on a new objective in 1557.
+The initial confrontations between the rival daimyōs in 1553–1555 on the Kawanakajima plain in Shinano were inconclusive, however, so Takeda Shingen decided to focus on a new objective in 1557.
 Instead of fighting the Uesugi along the Chikumagawa River as he had done so far, he would secure the mountain passes that went from the Kawanakajima plain west to Togakushi, from where he could circumvent and cut off the castles of Iiyama and Takanashi, and then strike into Echigo.
 In order to take control of the passes up to Togakushi, however, the Takeda first needed to eliminate the Uesugi fortress of Katsurayama, which Kenshin had built in 1553.
 Katsurayama castle thus became the new primary target for the Takeda forces.

 Katsurayama was a Japanese mountain castle typical of its time.
 Built using wood on a mountain peak west of Zenkō-ji and north of the Susohanagawa river, it was a well defensible fortress.
 Relatively small, it had a circular, wooden wall and a strong gatehouse as well as watchtowers.
 Its garrison consisted of the Ochiai clan and some troops of the Murakami clan, long-standing enemies of the Takeda.
 The overall commander of Katsurayama was Ochiai Haruyoshi, also known as Ochiai Bitchu no kami, a samurai from Saku who was determined to defend his castle at all costs.
 Despite this, the castle reportedly had one major weakness: while well stocked on food supplies, it lacked a source of fresh water within its walls.
 Katsurayama thus depended on a spring at Joshoji temple on the lower slopes of its mountain for drinking water.
 The Takeda forces, however, were unaware of this weakness.